-As you read through the section by section analysis of particular regulations, you will see that we modeled many of these regulations on similar regulations governing SBA's Small Business Investment Company ("SBIC") program, found in part 107 of this title.
+As you read through the section by section analysis of particular regulations, you will see that SBA models many of these regulations on similar regulations governing SBA's SBIC program, found in part 107 of this title.
 In addressing the challenge of implementing the NMVC program, SBA is able to draw upon the experience that it has gained over the last 43 years in administering the SBIC program.